Photo Collection

 Our photographic collection invaluably represents Lesbian lives and Lesbian herstory—mostly, but not exclusively, focusing on the twentieth century.

-This collection lives in the dining room, placed by the long table in a black filing cabinet and to the left-hand side of it, in a glass-doored closet.
-Both the cabinet and the closet are the physical spaces where most of the on-site photographic material is stored, yet framed and unframed photographs are scattered throughout the Archives, from the kitchen to the bathroom and the bookshelves, creating a feeling of being at home.
-Honoring the mission of the Archives to collect and preserve Lesbian herstories against invisibility, the archivettes, long-term volunteers and interns, have been tirelessly working to create an inventory and digitize the collection.
-The material in the filing cabinet is now fully inventoried, and the digitization is an ongoing long-term project.
-There are boxes of photographs in the basement that are yet to be processed—the care for the photographic collection requires money, time, specialized equipment, and the help of interns and long-term volunteers.
-Your help and support is always needed and most welcomed!
+This collection lives in the dining room, beside the long table, in a black filing cabinet and also a glass-doored closet to the left-hand of a cabinet.
+Both the cabinet and the closet are the physical spaces where most of the on-site photographic material is stored, yet there are also framed and unframed photographs scattered throughout the Archives, from the kitchen to the bathroom to the bookshelves, creating a feeling of being at home.
+Honoring the mission of the Archives to collect and preserve Lesbian herstories against invisibility, the Archivettes, along with long-term volunteers and interns, have been tirelessly working to create an inventory and digitize parts of the collection.
+This is an ongoing project, with boxes of photographs yet to be processed—the care for the photographic collection requires money, time, specialized equipment, and lots of work.
+New materials come into the collection all the time.

-If you see an image you’d like to use for publication, please contact us for further information; all images are protected by our agreements and understanding of how the materials can be used.
+All images are protected by our agreements with donors, which outlines how the materials can be used.
+We do not have the copyright for most of the images and we do not share files for commercial use.
+If you want to use an image please email us with the specific request with the details and we will look into what is available.
 And if you have more information than what is listed about an image, we welcome that input as well.
-The email address for all image info is images@lesbianherstoryarchives.org.
+The email address for all image info is images@lesbianherstoryarchives.org